9-2-2: DEFINITIONS:

 LOT LINE, REAR: A lot line or lot lines most distant from and most nearly parallel to the front lot line.

-LOT, REVERSED CORNER: A corner lot, the rear of which abuts upon the side of another lot.
+LOT, REVERSED CORNER: A corner lot, the rear of which abuts the side of another lot.

 LOT, THROUGH CORNER: A lot having frontage on two (2) parallel or approximately parallel streets, and on the third street which is perpendicular or approximately perpendicular to the other two (2) streets.

-LOT WIDTH: The width of a lot or parcel measured along a straight line perpendicular to a straight line connecting the midpoint of the front lot line with the midpoint of the rear lot line, such measurement being made to the point that the front to rear line intersects the required front yard setback line.
-In no case shall the front lot line be less than seventy five percent (75%) of the required lot width in the applicable district.
+LOT WIDTH: The distance of line measured perpendicular to a straight line connecting the midpoint of the front lot line with the midpoint of the rear lot line and intersecting with the front yard setback.
+In no case shall the front lot line be less than seventy-five percent (75%) of the required lot width in the applicable district.

 LOT, ZONING: A tract of land consisting of individual parcels located within a block, under single ownership, and with one (1) principal building.